3.4 Career guidance and counselling

 - the development of a European dimension in the system of education and career information and advice by exchange and further training with the aim of reinforcing the skills of the advisers in this area and of supporting innovative advice approaches.

-The apprentice secretaries of the IAWM give information among other things on skilled trades, admission requirements, on specialist and general teaching in the centres for basic and further training in SMEs (ZAWM) or via vacant apprenticeship places.
+The apprentice secretaries of the IAWM give information among other things on skilled trades, admission requirements, on specialist and general teaching in the Centre for Training and Further Education od Medium-Sized Businesses (Zentrum für Aus- und Weiterbildung des Mittelstandes, ZAWM) or via vacant apprenticeship places.

 The youth information centres